How To Find Out If Someone Died In Your House

 The seller's disclosure might also mention deaths in a house.
 Even if it doesn't the seller disclosure statement might be able to give some clues as to what happened in the house.
 For example, if there was a disclosure for fire damage, you might be able to further inquire if anyone was harmed in the fire, so keep an eye out for strange disclosure gaps

-Here’s something pretty twisted: there’s a good chance that your agent does not have to disclose if a person died in a potential house.
-Some states, such as California, Alaska, and South Dakota, have laws that require realtors to disclose properties that are stigmatized due to death, hauntings, criminal activity, or other issues.
+Whether your agent has to disclose if a person died in the house comes down to each state's legislation.
+Some states, such as California and New York, have laws that require realtors to disclose properties that are stigmatized due to death, hauntings, criminal activity, or other issues.

 But most states don’t have “stigma” laws when it comes to house sales.
 This means that realtors are not legally required to say if a house has a haunted reputation or if someone died.
 You shouldn’t expect to have your realtor tell you if someone died in your house.